Chondromalacia Patella

 • Corticosteroid Injections: In some cases, a healthcare provider may administer corticosteroid injections into the knee joint to reduce inflammation and pain.

-It’s important to consult with a healthcare professional for an accurate diagnosis and to develop a tailored treatment plan based on the severity and specific factors contributing to chondromalacia patellae.
+It’s important to consult with a specialist for an accurate diagnosis and to develop a tailored treatment plan based on the severity and specific factors contributing to chondromalacia patellae.